nanoboot/color-shapes-archive/README.md

-# Color Lines Archive
+# Color Shapes Archive

  * This is a project, which has a goal to collect all webpages from Internet, which are related to "Color Lines" game and its clones
  * It is collection of static "Color Lines" related web pages and its clones

 ## Local setup

- 1. Copy directory color-lines-archive.confpath.template to color-lines-archive.confpath
+ 1. Copy directory color-shapes-archive.confpath.template to color-shapes-archive.confpath
  2. Copy file tomcat/setenv.sh to bin directory of Tomcat installation directory
- 3. Update file setenv.sh in bin directory to match the correct path of new directory color-lines-archive.confpath
+ 3. Update file setenv.sh in bin directory to match the correct path of new directory color-shapes-archive.confpath

 ## Used tools